Misericordia University logo

 Key Highlights

-• Founded in 1924 by the Religious Sisters of Mercy, rooted in a mission of service and education.
+• Founded in 1924 by the Religious Sisters of Mercy, rooted in service and education.

-• Offers a comprehensive curriculum spanning broad-based liberal arts and pre-professional studies.
+• Offers a comprehensive range of broad-based liberal arts and pre-professional studies.

-• Became co-educational in the 1970s, welcoming students of all faiths and backgrounds.
+• Co-educational since the 1970s, welcoming students of all faiths.

 Timeline